w3f/research/docs/Polkadot/security/slashing/npos.md

 <br/>
 <br/>

-Many design choices constrain this lemma to some extent, but they also make slashing fragile, complicating analysis and reducing composability.
+Many design choices limit the scope of this lemma to some extent, but they also make slashing fragile, complicating analysis and reducing composability.

 ## Actions

-Several additional mechanisms are triggered whenever a validator $\nu$ causes the slashing of a nominator $\eta$.
+Several additional mechanisms activate whenever a validator $\nu$ triggers the slashing of a nominator $\eta$.
 Among other considerations, these mechanisms help mitigate reenlistment mistakes that nominators may occasionally make.

 The first step then is to post a slashing transaction to the chain, which removes the offending validator $\nu$ from the active validator set by invalidating either their controller key or, potentionally, just their session keys.
 As a result, all nodes ignore $\nu$ for the rest of the era.
 Any future blocks that fail to ignore $\nu$ are considered invalid.
 All nomination approval votes by any nominator for $\nu$ are also removed, including those currently allocating $\nu$ zero stake.

 Nominator $\eta$ is handled with less urgency.
-The slashing accounting is updated only when the offense occurred in a past slashing span for $\eta$, meaning it is not necessary to terminate their current span.
+The protocol updates the slashing accounting only when the offense occurred in a past slashing span for $\eta$, meaning it is not necessary to terminate their current span.
 In the more typical case, where the offense occurrs during $\eta$'s currently active slashing span, that span is terminated at the end of the current era, and a new slashing span begins for $\eta$.

-Nominator $\eta$ is then _suppressed_, which partially suppresses all of $\eta$'s nomination approval votes for future eras. $\eta$'s current nominations for the ongoing era are not suppressed or removed, and the stake currently backing other validators remains unaffected.
+The protocol then _surpresses_ nominator $\eta$, which partially restricts all of $\eta$'s nomination approval votes for future eras. $\eta$'s current nominations for the ongoing era are not suppressed or removed, and the stake currently backing other validators remains unaffected.
 In principle, it is possible to suppress $\eta$'s nomination approval votes whenever they are slashed in a previous slashing span.
 This seems to be unnecessary, as suppression is primarily tied to the termination of a slashing span.

-Additionally, $\eta$ can update their nomination approval votes for future eras during the current or any subsequent era.
-Doing so removes them from the suppressed state. $\eta$ also receives a notification indicating that validator $\nu$ caused them to be slashed and suppressed.
+Additionally, $\eta$ can update their nomination approval votes for future eras at any time, whether in the current era or a later one.
+Doing so removes $\eta$ from the suppressed state. $\eta$ also receives a notification that validator $\nu$ caused the protocol to slash and suppress them.

 These state changes help reduce the risk of unintentional reenlistment by nominators, while also balancing systemic risks to the network.
 In particular, they provide justification for treating any future nominations by $\eta$ separately from those made in the current or previous eras.

 ## Accounting

-Slashing is not permitted for any events occurring beyond the unbonding period, and slashing records must expire once this period has elapsed.
+The protocol cannot slash for any events that fall outside the unbonding period, and slashing records must expire once this period has elapsed.
 Slashing spans help address this requirement by tracking the maximum slash $s_{\eta}$ within each span.
-This value can be updated whenever a new slash increases the span's maximum.
-The $s_{\eta}$ is referenced again below in reward computations.
+This value gets updated whenever a new slash increases the span's maximum. $s_{\eta}$ appears again below in reward computations.

 As an aside, consider an alternative accounting strategy.
 By recording all slashing events along with a value $s_{\eta,\nu,e}$, it is possible to represent the amount actually slashed at time $e$.
 If $e'>e$, then the initial slash is recorded as